saifee1905/Image-Modification/README.md

 ## 🎃 Learn More

-To learn more about VINO AI and its features, feel free to explore the project's GitHub repository: [VINO AI GitHub Repository](https://github.com/Hero777-tech/VINO_AI/)
+To learn more about VINO AI and its features, feel free to explore the project's GitHub repository: [IMAGE MODIFICATION AI GitHub Repository](https://github.com/saifee1905/Image-Modification)

 ## 📚 References
 ## Guide --